tanloner/Bayern_G9_CS_11/README.md

 - [ ] Visit the [introduction](src/introduction/README.md) folder and see what you remember
 - [ ] Try writing a simple program in Java
 - [ ] take a look at the [recursion](src/recursion) module
-- [ ] Try implementing a recursive function in your previous programm
+- [ ] Try implementing a recursive function in your previous program
 - [ ] ...
 - [ ] ... still in development